 - To ensure Shariah approval for all product or service is available prior to offering the same to customers.

-- Ensure compliance with Shariah consultation committee resolutions and guidelines, reviews the documents, contracts, and agreements signed by the customers.
+- Ensure compliance with the Internal Sharia Supervisory Committee resolutions and guidelines, reviews the documents, contracts, and agreements signed by the customers.

 - Prepare checklists and conduct Shariah audit.

 - To discuss the Shariah audit observations and propose appropriate solutions to avoid those observations, in cooperation with the relevant departments of the Bank.